danielgtaylor/django-ccss/README.md

  * Generate CSS from templates using any valid Django template loader
      * This includes files, app templates, eggs, etc
      * The loading order is the same as for any normal Django template
- * Automatically regenerate CSS using the development server (ccssrun command)
+ * Automatically regenerate CSS using the development server
- * Manually generate CSS using the ccss command
+ * Manually generate CSS using the 'ccss' command
  * Requires no database tables, custom views or extra caching
  * The only dependency is Django itself